Gunasekhar-fmo/decoding_devops/readme.md

 ## Section 19 : AWS Part-2

+#### VPC Introduction :
+        1. VPC is a logical data center within an AWS Region
+        2. Virtual private cloud is an on-demaind configurable pool of shared computing resources allocated within a public cloud environment
+        3. Control over network environment , selected IP address range , subnets and configure route tables and Gateways

+#### IPv4 address , IPv4 range
+#### Public[internet] and private IP[Forlocalnetworkdesign] Division , Private Ip Ranges
+#### Subnet Masks :
+        An ip address is the address of that network interface.
+        Subnetmask will decide on the network that an Ip address range starts at what IP , ends at what IP , How many IP's you get for that range, what will be the network address , what will be the broadcase address?
+        1. 255.0.0.0
+        2. 255.255.0.0
+        3. 255.255.255.0

 ------------------------------------------------------------

 ## Section 20 : AWS CI/CD Project

 ------------------------------------------------------------
 ## Section 21 : Docker

+        We Isolate our services :
+                1. To host our apps we need infrastructure
+                2. We Use Vm's/Cloud computing to setup infra
+                3. We Isolate our service in OS of Vm
+                4. Because of isolation we end up setting up multiple VM's/INstances
+                5. Vm's instances will be overprovisioned
+                6. Result in High Capex and Opex

+        Vm's are expensive :
+                1. Every Vm has OS
+                2. OS needs nurturing
+                3. OS Needs Licensing
+                4. OS takes time to boot
+                5. Vm's are portable but Bulky
+                6. Vm needs REsources for its os
+                7. all this to isolate services

+        Point to be noted.
+                1. Isolation services are IMP(Need OS)
+                2. High availability achived by multiple instances/vm's
+                3. Portability matters or eases the deployment
+                4. All this raises capex and opex

+        Isolation without OS[Imagine multiple services running in same os but isolated]

+        containers[Process running in a Directory]
+                1. A process[Isolated]
+                2. A directory[Namespace, cgroup]
+                3. Necessary bin/lib in the Directory
+                4. A directory with IP address to connect

+        Conatiner :
+                1. Containers share the machine's OS system kernel and therefor do not require an OS per application
+                2. A container is a standard unit of software that packages up codes , dependencies

+        Vm vs Container :
+                Containerized application :
+                        Infrastructure>HOst os > Docker> AppA, AppB,Appc
+                Virtuliased application :
+                        Infrastructure>Hypervisor>guestos , guestos ,guestos > APPA , APPB, APPC> Vm , vm , vm

+        VM vs Container :
+                1. Containers offer isolation not virtulization
+                2. Containers are OS Virtualization
+                3. Vm's are Hardware virtualization
+                4. Vm needs OS
+                5. Containers don't need OS
+                6. Containers used HOst OS for compute resources.

+DOCKER : One of the container run-time environment

+***You can run a container without docker but then you have to create the whole directory, dhte dependencies c group , namespace etc***

+        DOCKER history :

+                1. Formerly knows as DotCloud
+                2. Into PAAS Business
+                3. Used LXC(Linux Containers)
+                4. save capex by using containers instead of vm's
+                5. Developed Tools to manage containers
+                6. Business failed
+                7. Made their tools opensource projects knows as docker
+                8. Got Funding
+                9. change the name to Docker incorporation

+        So What's Docker?
+                1. Docker INc
+                2. Docker Engine
+                3. Docker project(Open Source)

+        Docker Enginer
+                1. It is a daemon , a service running in the operating system
+                2. server[dockerdaemon] > REST API > Cline docker CLI - Manages network , data volumes , container , image

+#### Docker setup :

 ------------------------------------------------------------